dsehnal/DensityServer/docs/DataFormat.md

 ### Values info

-Contains mean, standard deviation, min, and max values for the original and the downsampled data.
+Contains mean, standard deviation, min, and max values for the _entire_ (i.e. not just the slice present in response) original and the downsampled data.
 Both types of values are present so that relative iso-levels can be estimated when sampling changes between queries.